lukehsiao/CribSense/docs/setup/troubleshooting.md

 # Troubleshooting

-Here are some troubleshooting tips we've noticed while making CribSense.
+Here are some troubleshooting tips we've gathered while making CribSense.

 ### No alarm is playing